Veeesop/weekend-jquery-salary-calculator/README.md

 # Salary Calculator

 Fill in inputs with employee first name, last name, employee ID number, their title and annual salary.
-Employee ID's are four digits.
+Employee ID's are four digits and cannot be the same as another employee.

 ## Description